 - The person who reads word-for-word a long biography exactly as it is printed in the program

 - The introducers who make it more about themselves than the speaker

 These are just a few examples of how the simple act of welcoming someone to the stage can go awry.

-With this in mind, here are a few tips to help you next time you’re called upon to make an introduction:
+With this in mind, here are my seven best tips to help you next time you’re called upon to make an introduction:

 You may have the speaker’s bio, but you should still do some homework before the event.
 Go online or talk to people who know the guest.
 Your goal should be to learn what is most interesting about this person.

 If possible, talk with the person ahead of time.
 You’ll not only make a connection, but you can ask how the person would like to be introduced.

 If the biography is in the program, point that out and then cover a few highlights that you believe are most relevant and compelling to your audience.